The History of Inverlochy House

 This group portrait from around 1899 is of an early meeting of the Council of the New Zealand Academy of Fine Arts Council .

-Thomas McDonald is seated at left.
+Thomas Macdonald is seated at left.
 (Photo courtesy of the Alexander Turnball library).

-For a while the house was privately owned but at the turn of the twentieth century the house was divided into a number of self-contained flats and it remained in this condition for seventy years.
-Then, in 1979, William Development Holdings announced plans to knock it down and build a seven storey hotel on the site.
+At the turn of the twentieth century the house was divided into a number of self-contained flats and it remained in this condition for seventy years.
+In 1979 William Development Holdings announced plans to knock it down and build a seven story hotel on the site.
 The building’s inhabitants were issued with eviction notices but together with other local residents they began a fight to save the historic building.
-Led by house residents Martin Hanley and Fiona Cameron the group organised a programme of fundraising activities and public meetings and Inverlochy House became the focus of a wider campaign to preserve the city’s remaining heritage buildings from the wrecking balls of developers.
+Led by house residents Martin Hanley and Fiona Cameron, the group organised a programme of fundraising activities and public meetings and Inverlochy House became the focus of a wider campaign to preserve the city’s remaining heritage buildings from the wrecking balls of developers.

 Pilot courses began in 1986, with an initial programme in 1987, but the Art School was not formally launched until December of 1987.
 At this time there was a ceremony at the house at which the Mayor, Jim Belich, formally announced the beginning of NZAFA’s first comprehensive art education programme, to begin in 1988.
 The school continued to slowly expand its classes until 1994 when NZAFA voted to close the ‘unprofitable’ operation which had become ‘a drain on Academy finances’.
 The president of the Academy, Tony Arthur, disagreed with this view and resigned to help set up a new incorporated society comprised mainly of tutors.
 Since then Inverlochy Art School has run successfully to this day.